Midwife in the Tire Swing

 A daughter may be discarded, a mother may die, but an aunt is always with us.
 Aunt Grace.

-That there was an aunt named Grace somewhere on an overlooked limb of the Hobart family tree she doubted.
-Blue Balls was Lucy’s pet name for the immense globe thistle that sprouted, blossomed, died and returned every year and had done so, if she could believe what Lucy said, since before he was born.
-The globe thistle—the blue balls—had jagged, serrate leaves with stickles and prickles and grew over six feet high by the fall.
+That there was an aunt named Grace somewhere on the Hobart family tree she doubted.
+Blue Balls was Lucy’s pet name for the immense globe thistle that sprouted, blossomed, died and returned every year.
+With serrate leaves, stickles and prickles, it grew over six feet high by the fall and had done so, if she could believe her father, since before he was born.
+The flower heads are Tyrrhenian purple globes, two inches across.
 This year I will cut the blooms.
-The flower heads are Tyrrhenian purple, two inches across.
 A vase of them on the coffee table where I sit and type in the early morning.
 That would be nice, Sarah thinks.

 Sarah found her father in the barn’s former tack room.
 He was seated on a three-legged stool and lifting a twenty-pound barbell in one hand, elbow braced against his knee.
 “Curls,” he said.
 “Concentration curls.
 Easier on the joints.”
 At his feet were a pair of spring-loaded grippers, the kind weightlifters used to increase strength in the hands.
 “You’re just in time for a set of crunches.
 There’s the slant board.
 Help yourself.”